 If you’re still not convinced, here are three more reasons why social selling is advantageous:

-- Your leads are there: LinkedIn has exploded in recent years.
+LinkedIn has exploded in recent years.
 Users are more engaged than ever.
 Which includes your ideal clients.
 According to a study conducted by IDC, 75% of B2B executives use social media as part of the buying process.

-- So are your competitors: That’s right, if 78% of salespeople are already utilizing social selling, you can bet that includes your competitors.
+That’s right, if 78% of salespeople are already utilizing social selling, you can bet that includes your competitors.
 These statistics from eMarketer drive this point home:

 Your competitors are already eating up the attention.
 Luckily, the rest of this guide will show you how to outperform them.

-- It leads to lifelong relationships: Relationships are the foundation of successful selling in 2018.
+Relationships are the foundation of successful selling in 2018.
 By engaging with your leads on LinkedIn, you can add more value and build stronger relationships while boosting your sales teams’ credibility at the same time.

 You know why social selling is important, and the benefits it will bring to you and your sales teams.
 Let’s dig into the seven-step process to becoming a social selling rockstar on LinkedIn.

-Chapter 1: Optimize Your LinkedIn Profile for Ultimate Positioning
+Optimize Your LinkedIn Profile for Ultimate Positioning

 Your LinkedIn profile is the first thing your prospects will see.